Air Force vs. Utah State NCAA Football Odds, Plays and Insights | September 18, 2021

 Utah State Top Players

-- Calvin Tyler Jr. has racked up a team-best 84 rushing yards (84.0 per game) and one touchdown.
+- Calvin Tyler Jr. has taken 14 attempts for a team-leading 84 rushing yards (84.0 yards per game) while scoring one touchdown.

-- Deven Thompkins has eight catches, leading his team with 94 yards (94.0 ypg) while also scoring one touchdown this season.
+- This season Deven Thompkins has eight catches and leads the team with 94 yards (94.0 per game) while hauling in one touchdown.

-- Derek Wright has caught four passes for 35 yards, averaging 35.0 yards per game this year.
+- Derek Wright has racked up 35 yards on four receptions, averaging 35.0 yards per game.